 If you have any special situations, make plans to address the issue.
 Many businesses have employees with handicaps or limited mobility, equipment or chemicals that can be dangerous, or have children or animals on the property that need to be moved to safety.
 Evaluate your business and property and make your plans accordingly.

 Keeping Business Going

 While you might not be able to keep your business operating at full speed, you may be able to get at least part of your operations back up and moving quickly.
 Scout around your local area to find offices or storage that you might be able to rent short term.
 At the very least, contact your customers and business contacts and keep them updated as to when things will be back to normal.

 If you use the cloud for your electronic records, then you are much more flexible after a disaster.
 Unlike physical records, you don’t have to worry about data being damaged by fire or water.
 You can easily access your files from anywhere with an internet connection.
 With laptops, tablets, and cellular phones, you and your employees can do at least a part of your work from anywhere.

 If your home or business is damaged due to a storm, fire, or other event, careful planning can mean the difference between a real disaster and a temporary inconvenience.
 So can your choice of a property restoration company.
-When you call on LaPointe Board-Up, you care getting decades of experience.
+When you call on LaPointe Construction Board-Up Service, you care getting decades of experience.
 Give us a call at 978-447-5991 or visit our Facebook page at https://www.facebook.com/LaPointeConstruction and find out what our Board-up service can do for you!